Publicada el 9 de Marzo de 2021

 We’re not yet fully aware of this, but thousands of children grow up today talking to, ordering and asking questions from an automated domestic assistant installed in their bedrooms.
 “Alexa, play It’s Raining Tacos” is what Rachel Metz, editor of the MIT Technology Review, hears her 4-year-old niece say.
 Her family have several Amazon Echo Dot devices installed around the house.
 In her article “ Growing up with Alexa”, Rachel Metz reflects on how these digital butlers will affect children’s education and behaviour.
 What is clear is that the way in which they communicate will be very different from how we do it.

-But not all communication paradigms come with such revolutionary technologies as Artificial Intelligence.
-This year, the Twitter hashtag turns 10.
+But not all communication paradigms come with such revolutionary technologies like Artificial Intelligence o 5G.
+In 2017, the Twitter hashtag was 10 years old.
 It’s hard to think that there was a time when we didn’t use it.
 Not even the company itself saw the potential, as it was users who popularised its use as a tag.
 Which is precisely where the success of the hashtag lies: it is a way of classifying all the information that affects us, as it is impossible to analyse it all in depth.

 We live in a world where technology evolves more rapidly than our capacity to adapt to it.
 We don’t know what technology has in store for us, but we can play at guessing how we will interact with people in the future.